There are numerous ways individuals and organizations can be involved with the implementation of Age-Friendly DC.

 The Age-Friendly DC Task Force, knowledgeable leaders, residents, and other stakeholders have been hard at work drafting goals and objectives to help make sure the city wins the Age-Friendly designation.

-What do you see when you walk around your neighborhood?
-What about other parts of the city where you may shop, visit friends or go to medical appointments?
 Between March and September of 2014, 104 of 296 Single Member Districts (SMDs) were surveyed regarding walkability, neighborhood amenities, and specific concerns.
 During the spring Walks, hundreds of volunteers took to the streets of DC to identify neighborhood assets and issues needing attention all through the lens of DC residents 60 and older.
 When the data from all the Walk areas is combined, it will help the city improve policy and practice to make daily life better for those who live, work or visit.

 There are SMDs that still need to be surveyed.
 Learn how you can help.